This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-“The fame of your workmanship precedes you, Journeyman,” it was now Anwyl’s turn to stand, although he did so far more calmly than either Kivi or Delwin.
-“The human Gæls of Änglia and Cernough sing your praises, which is why Master Delwin and I have specifically sought you out.
+“The fame of your workmanship precedes you, Kivi Journeyman,” it was now Anwyl’s turn to stand, although he did so far more calmly than either Kivi or Delwin.
+“The humans, the Gæls of Änglia and Cernough, sing your praises.
+That is why Master Delwin and I have specifically sought you out.
 You will note that neither one of us are Dvären, yet we come to you as emissaries of the Dvär.
-Restoring Durial to its former power benefits the Elyllon, the Sí, and the Gæls of the Divide as well.
+Restoring Durial to its former power benefits the Elyllon, the Sí, and the Gæls of the Warding Range as well.
 Surely, not all of us are fools.”

 Anwyl’s point was well made, Seppä thought.
 Even if his chieftain thought the Warden King an idiot for trying to reclaim a blighted land, surely she wouldn’t, in good grace, extend the same opinion to three other races.
 The Ellyll had also pointed out, however subtly, that she had spent years building Gælish cities; surely she wouldn’t spite the very folk she had aided for so long.